Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 CT Lung Screening does involve exposure to radiation in the form of x-rays, but the benefit of an accurate diagnosis far outweighs the risk.
 The effective radiation dose from this procedure is about 1 to 1.5 mSv, which is less than the average person receives from background radiation in six months.

 Is Lung Screening Covered by Insurance?

-Most insurance companies do not cover screening procedures.
-Please note that cash payment is due at the time of your procedure.
-The regular price for a CT Lung Screening is $425.
+Medicare covers CT lung screening under certain strict guidelines.
+If your study is not covered, please note that cash payment is due at the time of your procedure.
+The regular price for a CT Lung Screening is $350.

 To schedule at appointment, please call 310-423-8000.
 A doctor's referral is required.